 How does the Noctura 400 work?

 Is the Noctura 400 safe and effective?

 The Noctura 400 is a brand new development in eye health, based on initial studies into the theory from 2010.
-It has undergone independent clinical trials and large scale trials are now ongoing.
+It has undergone independent clinical trials and larger scale trials are ongoing.